 - They've sold out the 55,000 capacity Tokyo Dome (the Japan equivalent of Madison Square Garden) 18 times.
 18 TIMES.
-Enough said.

 - The band has gone through much drama through the years, yet they were able to overcome all the obstacles and push forward to today.
-Yoshiki's father took his own life when Yoshiki was only 10 years old.
+Yoshiki's father took his own life when Yoshiki was 10 years old.
 Their legendary guitarist, Hide, took his own life at the height of their stardom.
 Then the bassist, Taiji, also took his own life years later.
 The band even broke up for many years during their prime.
 Their vocalist, Toshi, went through a 12 year period of following a cult leader who ended up taking all his money (for 10 years Toshi and Yoshiki did not speak to each other).
 Whew.